Arson is likely cause of fire that shut down Los Angeles’ I-10 indefinitely, investigators say. Here’s what we know – KION546

 Investigators have been able to “confidently determine” arson was the cause of the fire, which was reported early Saturday at a storage yard and quickly spread under the interstate to a second facility, State Fire Marshal Daniel Berlant said Monday.

-Newsom has declared a state of emergency for Los Angeles County due to the closure of the freeway, which he said is of “significant consequence to the economy, to the health and safety of Angelenos.”
+Newsom has declared a state of emergency for Los Angeles County due to the closure of the freeway, which he said plays a major role in the economy, health and safety of people in Los Angeles.

 “Losing this stretch of the 10 freeway will take time and money from people’s lives and businesses,” Bass said in a Monday news conference.
 “For commuters, we’re still exploring ways to open up faster and more effective routes of communication.”